 - Entertainment and Media»

-In 1925, two gentlemen trying to come up with an idea to increase sales of their plant seeds stumbled onto an idea that would last for years to come and would drastically change the lives of farm wives of that era.
+In 1925, two gentlemen trying to come up with an idea to increase sales of their plant seeds stumbled onto an idea that would last for years and would drastically change the lives of farm wives of that era.

 The first priority was to come up with programming that would appeal to the farmers.
 That was easily done with farm news and agriculture reports.
 However, they soon realized it wasn't just the farmers that would tune in to the station.
 The farm wives were also dedicated listeners.

-Isolated on the farm with usually just the children to talk with during the day, the wives longed for entertainment and information concerning topics of interest to them.
+Isolated on the farm with usually just the children to talk with during the day, the wives longed for reports concerning topics of interest to them.
 KMA Radio created programs devoted to gardening advice, recipes, household hints, and child rearing.
 Ella Murphy gave book reviews, Eva Hopkins had a beauty program and sold the cosmetics she made at home, Lina Ferguson conducted a one hour daily program on flower arranging, and Gertrude May shared inspirational messages.
 These ladies became known as "Radio Homemakers" and a new era in rural radio was born.

 Billie Oakley and Evelyn Birkby were Trusted Voices on the Radio

-Radio Homemaker Evelyn Birkby on Radio KMA
+Evelyn Birkby on Radio KMA

-Later Years Brought Changes to Radio Homemaker Programs
+Later Years Brought Changes

-Today there are television programs geared toward home and family and they attempt to provide what the Radio Homemakers sought to share.
+Today, there are television programs geared toward home and family and they attempt to provide what the radio homemakers sought to share.
 The Internet has brought wonderful communication tools in the form of websites, forums and "blogs", such as Heavenly Homemakers, The Prudent Homemaker and The American Homemaker.
 They provide a platform for sharing ideas, problems and just plain old conversation with other people with common interests.
 However, none can replace the unique and down-home friendliness of sharing over the radio from a microphone in a farmhouse kitchen.